Course Setting Bomb Sight: Early bombsights

 Prior to the introduction of the CSBS, bombsights were generally very simple systems of limited accuracy suitable only for low-level use.
 The primary pre-war device in RNAS service was the Lever Sight, which the pilot had to hold out of the cockpit in one hand while flying the aircraft with the other.
 The Central Flying School Sight replaced this in 1915, but was difficult to install in the cockpit.
 The CFS was in turn replaced by the Equal Distance Sight (EDS) designed in 1916 by F. W. Scarff, better known for the development of the Scarff ring.
 The EDS allowed the bomb-run parameters to be entered once and then left the pilot free to fly the plane.

 None of these sights had a way to calculate drift, the sideways motion of the bombs due to wind.
 This meant the aircraft had to attack their targets directly along the wind line.
 Even in this direction, the wind would cause the bombs to fall long or short.
 To correct for this, the bomb aimer would first measure their speed over the ground using a stopwatch.
 They would next look up the time it would take the bombs to reach the ground from their current altitude using a pre-computed table.
 Then, using both values, they would look up the proper angle for the sights, the so-called range angle, and set the sights to that angle.
 This solution was far from practical, and prone to error.

 In 1916, Harry Wimperis started the design of a new bombsight, working in collaboration with Scarff.
 This new Drift Sight included a simple system that greatly eased the measurement of the wind.
 By observing their movement over the ground, the aircraft would first determine the direction of the wind.
 The aircraft would then turn to fly at right angles to this wind direction so that the wind was pushing the aircraft sideways.
 Observing the sideways drift of the aircraft by comparing the motion of objects on the ground to a metal rod along the side of the bombsight, the drift could be seen.
 Using a knob, the rod was angled away from the side of the aircraft until objects could be seen moving directly along the line of the rod.
 A gear in the knob that adjusted the rod angle also drove the sights fore or aft, moving them to account for the wind speed.
 This eliminated the need for a stopwatch to measure the ground speed.
-However, the Drift Sight was still useful only for bomb runs along the wind line.
+This technique automated the adjustment of the range angle to account for wind, but the Drift Sight was still useful only for bomb runs along the wind line.